 After the conference, Pastor Brunson was received as special guest in two meetings of political groups gathering more than 30% of the MEPs.
 He gave a speech at the European Conservatives and Reformists Party (ECR) to explain how he preached the Gospel in Turkey proclaiming that Jesus Christ was the unique mediator of salvation.
 Andrew Brunson blessed the MEPs from ECR group and answered their questions about the current political situation in Turkey.
 In the European People’s Party (EPP) group, Andrew Brunson personally met the President, Manfred Weber (Germany), and the Hungarian member György Hölvényi.
 The French MEP François-Xavier Bellamy publicly thanked Andrew Brunson and declared that it was essential to “defend this will of human spirit to go to the truth.”

 Andrew and Norine Brunson expressed all their gratitude for the resolution voted by the European Parliament “[urging] the Turkish Government to release Pastor Andrew Brunson and to allow him to return home” (2018/2527(RSP)).
 They also especially thanked the 98 MEPs who sent an open letter to President Erdoğan during his detention.
 These MEPs had especially protested against “the fact that the indictment associates “Christianization” with terrorism” (more details below).
 Andrew and Norine Brunson also talked with ECLJ members about how to continue fighting for persecuted Christians at the United Nations and before the European institutions.
-The MEPs were encouraged to recreate the Intergroup on Freedom of Religion or Belief and Religious Tolerance, which did a great work during the last legislature.
+The MEPs were encouraged to recreate the Intergroup on Freedom of Religion or Belief and Religious Tolerance (FoRB & RT), which did a great work during the last legislature.

 Brief summary of facts